 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.

-- (i) New standards, amendments and interpretations adopted by the Company - Disclosure of Accounting Policies Amendments to IAS 1 and IFRS Practice Statement 2 (Effective 1 January 2023)
+- (i) New standards, amendments and interpretations adopted by the Company - Classification of Liabilities as Current or Non-current and Non-current Liabilities with Covenants - Amendments to IAS 1 (effective for annual periods beginning on or after 1 January 2024)